MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     ```

 1. Select the **Get Help** button.
 You should see results returned from the *Company FAQs.docx* document that you uploaded earlier in Azure AI Studio.
 If you'd like to read through the document, you can find it in the **customer documents** folder at the root of the project.

+1. Change the text to the following and select the **Get Help** button:

+    ```text
+    What safety rules are required to install a clock?
+    ```

+1. You should see results returned from the *Clock A102 Installation Instructions.docx* document that you uploaded earlier in Azure AI Studio.
+If you'd like to read through the document, you can find it in the **customer documents** folder at the root of the project.

 ### Exploring the Code